 - a solid grounding of shared values and priorities

 Advertising for a donor

 If you want to advertise for an egg, sperm or embryo donor, you need to apply for approval from the Victorian Health Minister before it is published.

 This legal requirement applies to all advertisements about egg, embryo or sperm donation appearing in public forums.
-This includes advertisements in newspapers, periodicals, books, broadcast media, websites, social media, and cinemas.
-The law also applies to ads placed in public view in a house, shop or other public space.
+This includes all forms of advertisements, whether in newspapers, websites, social media or through apps on your smart phone.
+The law also applies to advertisements placed in public view in any public space.

 Minister for Health